w3f/Grants-Program/applications/signet.md

 We have modeled our substrate login functionality (Sign in with Substrate - SIWS) on Sign in with Ethererum, and we hope this can catalyze the development of applications that build upon Substrate keypairs.
 We will extract the work that we have in integrating the login with Signet into an independent package that can be integrated by any team, provide website and documentation around the package, and set this on the road to becoming a standard.

+Authenticating a user with a Substrate key was initially developed as part of Signet, however we believe it should have a number of improvements before it can be released as a service or component ready for use by third parties:

+1. The version as implemented uses the JSON format with minimal payload data and only supports the server-side nonce check.
+We should augment this by supporting a string field that can contain information such as a welcome message or the terms of service of the dapp.
+2. We will implement both text and JSON formats for the message to be signed, for both the presentation of the message client-side, and verification of the message server-side.
+3. We will implement a field for expressing time validity/expiration of the signature, as well as the corresponding server-side check.

+We’d like to address these improvements in the course of packaging Sign in With Substrate (SIWS) as a releasable component.

 - **Estimated duration:** 0,5 month
 - **FTE:**  1,5
 - **Costs:** 15,000 USD